From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Related Work

-This paper focuses on the former setting where the attacker can only poison the training data but have no access to the training period of models.
-Existing backdoor defense strategies on trigger mitigation can be further categorized as trigger detection \cite{qi-etal-2021-onion, gao2021design, azizi2021t} and training data purification \cite{chen2021mitigating, li-etal-2021-bfclass-backdoor, jin2022wedef}.
-A trigger detection method seeks to reveal backdoor triggers during inference time and remove them to get rid of them in the input instances.
-Previous works regard triggers as outliers and detect them based on perplexity \cite{qi-etal-2021-onion}, salience \cite{chen2021mitigating}, or resistance to input perturbations \cite{gao2021design, azizi2021t}.
+\stitle{Backdoor Defense in NLP} Backdoor defense strategies on trigger mitigation\footnote{Existing backdoor defense strategies can be categorized as trigger mitigation \cite[inter alia]{qi-etal-2021-onion, gao2021design, chen2021mitigating} or backdoor erasing \cite[inter alia]{liu2018fine, li2021neural, zhang-etal-2022-fine-mixing}, depending on the adversaries' ability of poisoning either the training data \cite{gu2017badnets, dai2019backdoor, qi-etal-2021-hidden} or model weights \cite[inter alia]{li-etal-2021-backdoor, yang-etal-2021-careful, qi-etal-2021-turn}.
+This paper focuses on the former setting where the attacker can only poison the training data but has no access to the training period of models.} can be categorized as trigger detection \cite{qi-etal-2021-onion, gao2021design, azizi2021t} and training data purification \cite{chen2021mitigating, li-etal-2021-bfclass-backdoor, jin2022wedef}.
+Detection-based works regard triggers as outliers and detect them based on perplexity \cite{qi-etal-2021-onion}, salience \cite{chen2021mitigating}, or resistance to input perturbations \cite{gao2021design, azizi2021t}.
 Training data purification methods aim at identifying poisoned samples and discarding them before training \cite{chen2021mitigating, li-etal-2021-bfclass-backdoor}.
-However, these methods are restricted to visible backdoor triggers that are with a surface form (e.g. words or textual spans).
-To expand defense scenarios, \citet{jin2022wedef} adopt weakly supervised training to obtain a backdoor-free model and filters out unreliable samples, which is effective against other forms of backdoor triggers including implicit, syntactic ones.
-Our proposed method is not only capable of defending against implicit backdoor triggers, unlike existing methods, it remains effective against a mixture of different trigger types.
+Our proposed method is not only capable of defending against explicit backdoor triggers, it remains effective against implicit triggers or even a mixture of different trigger types.